Synthetic Probes

 The App Probe tests traffic must be sent through a secured tunnel in order to mimic typical real users behavior.

-In order to achieve this, you must configure a policy-based routing rule in your corporate firewall so that HTTPS traffic from the Enterprise Station IP address is steered through the secured tunnel.
+• Configure a policy-based routing rule in your corporate firewall so that the HTTPS traffic from the Enterprise Station IP address is steered through the secured tunnel.

 Configuration